TheKompot/Eigenfaces/README.md

 * Number of components
 * Number of clusters

 We can easily determine the optimal number of clusters using either the silhouette score, or elbow method.
-Silhouette score is easier to use, since it basically just boils down to getting the index of a maximum number from a list of numbers.
+Silhouette score is easier to use, since it basically just boils down to getting the index of a maximum number from a list of numbers and we had no clear "elbow" in the elbow method.
 Elbow method plots the explained variation and we just have to look at a point where diminishing returns are no longer worth the additional cost.
 Silhouette method measures how similar object is to its own cluster compared to other clusters (using Euclidean distance).

 We tried different numbers of components, ranging from 2 to 75, but the best results seem to be produced when using the first 15, at least from general observation (eye method).
 Its hard to determine, whether there actually is an optimal amount of components, but some are definitely better than others.
 When using both algorithms on a trivial, easily plottable (2D) cases, they often perform very differently.
 K-Means seens to produce more reasonable clusterings than Gaussian Mixture, at least in our case.

-Its difficult to objectively assess which algorithm is better, they both seem to produce qualitatively almost identical reuslts.
+Its difficult to objectively assess which algorithm is better, they both seem to produce qualitatively almost identical reuslts when clustering our image dataset.

 ## Results
 There were several, perhaps unwanted features, namely lightning (too dark/too light), glasses, and rotation of the face.